isabella232/sign-integrations.en/help/veeva/install.md

 ### Step 4.
 Create User {#create-user}

-The Vault system account user of Adobe Sign integration must:
+The Vault system account user of Adobe Acrobat Sign integration must:

 * Have a Adobe Sign Integration Profile
 * Have a Security profile